 Keep in mind the correct use of standards – pay attention to copyright

-Standards, handbooks and other publications available in the SFS Shop are protected by copyright.
+Standards, handbooks and other publications available in the SFS Store are protected by copyright.
 When you purchase a publication, you acquire specific rights of access and usage to it.

 When you purchase a standard or other type of publication, you acquire specific rights of access and usage to it.
 Each standard is marked with a watermark at the bottom and on the left side of each page, displaying the name of the organisation and in many cases that of the customer, too.